Where to Stay in Glacier National Park

 Location: Southeast corner of Glacier National Park

-You will not forget your first time walking into the giant lobby, there is an open campfire like a fireplace with 60 forty-foot tall, 3 foot in diameter unpeeled Douglas Fir Tree trunks for structural beams.
+You will not forget your first time walking into the giant lobby.
+There is an open campfire like a fireplace with 60 forty-foot tall, 3-foot-diameter unpeeled Douglas Fir Tree trunks for structural beams.

 Address: Glacier Park Lodge 499 MT-49 East Glacier Park, MT 59434